ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-09-05-how-transparent-is-your-software-project-budget.md

 ## 4. Identification and elimination of waste

-Understanding of the spent budget reports is needed not only for someone’s confidence.
+Understanding of the spent budget reports is needed not only for someone's confidence.
 It allows us [to make possible waste clear and eliminate it](https://www.researchgate.net/publication/313360479_Software_Development_Waste).
 It is important to take aim at the following widespread types of software development waste:

 - Building the wrong feature or product;
 - Mismanaging the backlog (including unclear user stories or specifications);